Latex, where it comes from, how it’s manufactured and why it’s in your mattress

 Ask a group of friends if they’ve ever heard of latex in mattresses and we guarantee you’ll get at least one giggle – and possibly an inappropriate college joke.
-All kidding aside, latex may be one of the most comfortable, supportive sleep surfaces in the market today – and one of the most misunderstood as well.
+All kidding aside, a mattress made with latex may be one of the most comfortable, supportive sleep surfaces in the market today – and one of the most misunderstood as well.
 Buoyant, supportive, therapeutic pressure-point relief are just a few of the words used to describe latex mattresses.

 Latex is the end product of harvested liquid from rubber trees (Hevea Brasiliensis) in Asia.
-These trees produce up to 4 lbs of sap a year and are considered a rapidly renewing resource that can be harvested for generations – without the need for large farm equipment or harm to the trees.
+These trees produce up to 4 lbs. of sap a year and are considered a rapidly renewing resource that can be harvested for generations – without the need for large farm equipment or harm to the trees.

 Learning how latex is converted from liquid to a mattress can be confusing though because there are a variety of ways it can be manufactured.
 Talalay and Dunlop (also known as Standard) refer to how the latex is converted from liquid to foam.
 Natural and synthetic refer to the chemicals added during either process.

+- Dunlop (Standard) Latex.
 During the Dunlop (Standard) process, harvested rubber milk is frothed to add air (like mixing egg whites).
 The more the latex is frothed, the softer the latex.
 After mixing, it’s poured into sealed molds that are cooked to produce a finished foam slab – much like baking a cake.
 The bubbles creating during the mixing process aren’t connected and when pressure is applied to the foam, air in those bubbles is compressed, creating a firm but buoyant feeling.

+- Talalay Latex.
 Talalay latex is processed similarly to Dunlop, but the molds are very different.
 Thousands of pins inside the molds create air channels that increase breathability and conformability of the finished product.
 As well, an additional step of flash freezing before the cooking process ensures the stability of the air channels when the foam is made into a mattress.

 Talalay latex is more resilient and buoyant than Dunlop, springing back quicker and allowing heat and moisture to travel more freely through the mattress – good news for people who suffer from temperature fluctuations during the night.
 But both types of latex have a place in your mattress.
-Softer Talalay latex is used closer to the sleep surface while Dunlop shores up the underside, creating a stable foundation.
+Softer Talalay latex is often used closer to the sleep surface while Dunlop shores up the underside, creating a stable foundation.
 Both Talalay and Standard latex are often used in the same mattress to achieve levels of firmness neither can achieve alone.